sarahciston/codingcare/posts/guide.md

 [//]: # "(even though we likely interact with computation every day)."

->"the prospect of a language that is both hidden and alien to me haunts my work on the net.
+"the prospect of a language that is both hidden and alien to me haunts my work on the net.
 Like most prejudices, it is born out of fear.
 I am afraid of what lies buried within the under text"
+{: .quote }

->>Jessica Loseby, "Code Scares Me"
+–Jessica Loseby, "Code Scares Me"
+{: .quote .attrib }

 So many people feel left out of coding communities and spaces for learning about computation.
 But I believe it is essential for people who come from all different perspectives to share access to the digital languages which are altering the world and what it becomes. *I* want to live in a world that is shaped by *your* point of view and many others' point of views — not a world shaped only by one narrow take on what computers can be and do.